papadanku/RealityDocs/_sources/community/mapping/lightmapping/page17.rst.txt

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000504.jpg

-Now if you open up the image you just optimized/resized in NVIDA WTV, you should now see its a 8x8 DXT1 DDS Image with 4 mips total and a total memory usage of ``0.1kb``:
+Now if you open up the image you just optimized/resized in NVIDIA WTV, you should now see its a 8x8 DXT1 DDS Image with 4 mips total and a total memory usage of :guilabel:`0.1kb`:

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000505.jpg

-Now if you select another opened image you want to optimize, select the header of your action **8x8 DDX DXT1 Action**, and hit play, it should now automatically resize this image, save it with the same DDS settings and close it.
+Now if you select another opened image you want to optimize, select the header of your action :guilabel:`8x8 DDX DXT1 Action`, and hit :guilabel:`play`, it should now automatically resize this image, save it with the same DDS settings and close it.
 Ensure you open up the image in WTV after its done to check it is all good:

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000506.jpg

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000507.jpg

-Once you've confirmed your Action is all good its time to apply this Action to all opened files automatically.
+Once you've confirmed your action is all good its time to apply this action to all opened files automatically.

-   #.
-Go to **File > Automate > Batch**
+   #. :menuselection:`File --> Automate --> Batch`
    #.
-In the **Play** section, make sure the correct set and action are selected, and for Source have it set to **Opened Files**
+In the :guilabel:`Play` section, make sure the correct set and action are selected, and for source have it set to :guilabel:`Opened Files`

       Making sure of course you don't have any other files opened in photoshop you don't want to resize and are not ``.dds`` images

    #.
-Hit **Ok** and it will apply this action to all opened files.
+Hit :guilabel:`Ok` and it will apply this action to all opened files.

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000508.jpg

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000509.jpg

-Now the same images that where using up a total of ``30.6mb`` are now using only ``8.26kb`` and are doing exactly the same job, but are far easier for the client to process and takes up only a tiny bit of RAM!
+Now the same images that where using up a total of **30.6mb** are now using only **8.26kb** and are doing exactly the same job, but are far easier for the client to process and takes up only a tiny bit of RAM!

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000510.jpg